cmusatyalab/hawk/monitoring/README.md

 - `hawk_scout` exposes its metrics endpoint on http://0.0.0.0:6103/metrics
   (actually it uses the configured --a2s-port + 3)

-The metrics endpoints are publically accessible and can be monitored remotely, which is needed to access both the remote scouts and the home endpoint from the Prometheus docker container because the container is using a private network and as such cannot access services bound to localhost.
+The metrics endpoints are publicly accessible and can be monitored remotely, which is needed to access both the remote scouts and the home endpoint from the Prometheus docker container because the container is using a private network and as such cannot access services bound to localhost.